Thai food is renowned across the world for its spicy, tangy, sweet and tasty flavours. It’s a big favourite back home in the UK and rightly so.

 Sticky rice!
 Oh, how I love sticky rice.
 I’m sure there’s a sonnet in there somewhere.

 Anyway, sticky rice is addictive.
 Seriously.
 I don’t know what it is about having your rice in a sticky way but its incredible more-ish.
 Much like we eat our Indian food with our hands and roti (bread), we eat our stir-fries with sticky rice using our hands.

 5. Som Tam

 Also known as Papaya Salad.
 Almost every street corner has a street food seller making fresh som tam to order.
 Every market has a stall and almost every Thai food establishment serves it up.
 The salad uses shredded unripe papaya which is pounded up in a pestle and mortar along with some tomato and green bean, sometimes carrot, along with a balanced dressing of lime juice, chilli, sugar, and fish sauce.
 Sometimes you can order a Som Tam variation with crab, shrimp, salted fish, preserved egg or mango.
 It is best eaten with a side of sticky rice to take the edge off the spiciness.

 If you’re not a fan of too much spicy then order ‘Som Tam Mai Phet’, which translates to non-spicy Som Tam.

 6. Miang Kham

 Miang Kham is usually served as an appetiser or dessert or even a buffet offering (as seen on our vlog here).
-It involves taking a green leaf called Chaplu and filling it with an bunch of delicious tidbits such as lime, ginger, shallots, nuts, dried shrimp, roasted coconut, and a tamarind or cane sugar jam/syrup.
-You roll it up and pop into your mouth in one go.
+It involves taking a green leaf called Chaplu and filling it with a bunch of delicious tidbits such as lime, ginger, shallots, nuts, dried shrimp, roasted coconut, and a tamarind or cane sugar jam/syrup.
+You roll it up and pop it into your mouth in one go.
 I usually go without the dried shrimp and it’s surprisingly tasty.
 And surely it’s healthy what with most of it being leaf?!